 God has said, “Never will I leave you; never will I forsake you” (Hebrews 13:5).
 On the basis of this promise, you can know that Christ lives in you and that you have eternal life from the very moment you invite him into your life.

 Spiritual growth results from trusting in Jesus Christ.
 “The righteous man shall live by faith” (Galatians 3:11).
 A life of faith will enable you to trust God increasingly with every detail of your life.
 To help facilitate your spiritual growth, practice the following:

 G – Go to God in prayer daily (John 15:7).
 R – Read the Bible daily (Acts 17:11), beginning with the Gospel of John.
 O – Obey God moment-by-moment (John 14:21).
 W – Witness for Christ by your life and words (Matthew 4:19, John 15:8).
 T – Trust God for every detail of your life (1 Peter 5:7).
 H – Holy Spirit: Allow him to control and empower your daily life (Galatians 5:16-17; Acts 1:8).

 Why do my feelings about God keep changing?

 You might have expectations about how you should feel after placing your trust in Christ.
-While feelings are important, they are unreliable indicators of your sincerity or the trustworthiness of God’s promise.
-Our feelings change easily, but God’s Word and His character remain constant.
-The promises of the Bible, not our feelings, is our authority.
-The Christian lives by faith in the trustworthiness of God and His Word.
+While feelings are important, they are unreliable indicators of your sincerity or of the trustworthiness of God’s promise.
+Our feelings change easily, but God’s Word and his character remain constant.
+The promises of the Bible, not our feelings, are our authority.
+The Christian lives by faith in the trustworthiness of God and his Word.

 “Heaven and earth will pass away, but my words will never pass away” (Matthew 24:35).